 GHGRP Reported Data

-For reporting year (RY) 2016, over 8,100 facilities and suppliers reported to the greenhouse gas reporting program.
+For reporting year (RY) 2022, over 8,000 facilities and suppliers reported to the Greenhouse Gas Reporting Program (GHGRP).
 Among these reporters,

-- 950 suppliers of fossil fuels and industrial gases reported; and
+- 975 suppliers of fossil fuels and industrial gases reported; and

-- 104 facilities reported injecting CO2 underground.
+- 84 facilities reported injecting CO2 underground (Subpart UU).

-- Greenhouse Gas Reporting Program Background
+Greenhouse Gas Reporting Program Background

 As directed by Congress, EPA’s Greenhouse Gas Reporting Program (GHGRP) collects annual greenhouse gas information from the top emitting sectors of the U.S. economy (Table 1).
 The GHGRP is the only dataset containing facility-level greenhouse gas (GHG) emissions data from large industrial sources across the United States.
-With six consecutive years of reporting for most sectors, GHGRP data are providing important new information on industrial emissions—showing variation in emissions across facilities within an industry, variation in industrial emissions across geographic areas, and changes in emissions over time at the sector and facility level.
+With 12 consecutive years of reporting for most sectors, GHGRP data are providing important new information on industrial emissions—showing variation in emissions across facilities within an industry, variation in industrial emissions across geographic areas, and changes in emissions over time at the sector and facility level.
 EPA is using this facility-level data to improve estimates of national greenhouse gas emissions in the U.S. Greenhouse Gas Inventory.